block*ing the plate

 Is The Catcher Allowed To Block The Plate?

-Depending on the league, blocking the plate may or may not be legally.
+Depending on the league, blocking the plate may or may not be legal.
 Since 2014, catchers may only block the plate if they are already in possession of the ball in Major League Baseball (MLB).

 In college baseball, blocking the plate isn’t illegal depending on the severity of the contact.
 Although the “flagrant collision” rule discourages blocking the plate and base paths, it isn’t outlawed.
 However, if there is a vicious or violent collision, then it is outlawed and the runner can be ruled safe.
 It is up to the offensive player to ensure that any contact with the defensive player is at the waist or below.